Plumsail/helpdesk-docs/Online/How To/Submit tickets from an online form to SharePoint help desk with the help of Microsoft Flow or Azure Logic Apps connector.rst

 Final Result
 ~~~~~~~~~~~~

 Here is a preview of my form.
-I have filled in some information to serve as an example and clicked Submit:
+I have filled in some information to serve as an example and clicked *Submit*:

 |FormPreview|

-And here is the ticket in our Helpdesk, automatically created by HelpDesk — Create a ticket action:
+And here is the ticket in our Helpdesk, automatically created by *HelpDesk  —  Create a ticket* action:

 |HelpDeskTicket|